Peter Boghossian: Career

-Boghossian received a Bachelor of Arts degree in psychology from Marquette University in 1988, and later earned a Master of Arts degree in philosophy from Fordham University in 1992.
-He later received his Doctor of Education in 2004 from Portland State University.
+Boghossian received a Bachelor of Arts degree in psychology from Marquette University in 1988 and subsequently a Master of Arts degree in philosophy from Fordham University in 1992.
+In 2004, he obtained a Doctor of Education in educational leadership from Portland State University.
 His primary interests are critical thinking, philosophy of education, and moral reasoning.
 His thesis looked at the use of the Socratic method with prison inmates for critical thinking and moral reasoning with the intention of decreasing ongoing criminal behavior.
 The research was funded by the State of Oregon.
 Boghossian was Chairman of the Prison Advisory Committee for the Columbia River Correctional Institution.
 He is a fellow at the Center for Prison Reform.
 He was employed as an assistant professor at Portland State University, quitting in protest due to what he viewed as a culture of illiberalism.

 Boghossian is the author of two books, A Manual for Creating Atheists (2013), a book with a foreword by Michael Shermer, and How to Have Impossible Conversations: A Very Practical Guide (2019).
 He also contributed a foreword to white supremacist commentator Stefan Molyneux's book Against the Gods.
-He has characteized his collaborations with Molyneux as being based only on his agreement on matters of metaphysics, and not with Molyneux's political views.
+He has characterized his collaborations with Molyneux as being based only on his agreement on matters of metaphysics, and not with Molyneux's political views.

 In 2017, Boghossian was featured in Reasons to Believe, a documentary focusing on psychology and the science of belief.

 He has been a speaker for the Center for Inquiry, the Richard Dawkins Foundation for Reason and Science, and the Secular Student Alliance.

 In September 2021, Boghossian resigned his position from Portland State University.
 In his resignation letter, he called the university a "Social Justice factory" and said that he faced harassment and retaliation for speaking out.
 The letter also accuses the university of creating a culture where students are "afraid to speak openly and honestly", of training students to "mimic the moral certainty of ideologues", and of "[driving] intolerance of divergent beliefs and opinions".

 In November 2021, Boghossian was among the founders of the University of Austin, a school whose mission is "to create a 'fiercely independent' school that offers an alternative to what founders see as a rise in “illiberalism” on college campuses."

 On February 17, 2022, he gave a conference on "wokism" at the Mathias Corvinus Collegium (MCC) in Budapest, Hungary.